Nearest and Dearest (film)

-Nearest and Dearest is a 1972 British comedy film starring Hylda Baker and Jimmy Jewel as feuding brother and sister Nellie and Eli Pledge, owners of "Pledge's Purer Pickles".
-A spin-off from the long running TV sitcom Nearest and Dearest, it was produced by Hammer Films in conjunction with a film making arm of Granada TV.
-As well as starring in the film, Hylda Baker also sings the title theme song.
-Despite the popularity of the TV series, the film version failed to match that success at the box office.
+Nearest and Dearest is a 1972 British comedy film (released in June of 1973) directed by John Robins and starring Hylda Baker and Jimmy Jewel.
+A spin-off from the ITV sitcom Nearest and Dearest (1968–1973), it was written by Roy Bottomley and Tom Brennand and produced by Hammer Films in conjunction with a film subsidiary of Granada TV.

+Baker and Jewel are feuding brother and sister Nellie and Eli Pledge, owners of Pledge's Purer Pickles.

 Plot

 On their father's death, Eli and Nellie Pledge inherit a pickle factory in Colne, in the north of England.
 The warring siblings struggle to keep the decrepit "Pledge's Purer Pickles" afloat, hampered by severe lack of funds, zero business acumen and by having inherited a workforce that is a decade beyond retirement age.
 While Nellie works hard to keep the business going, Eli prefers to indulge in the delights of beer, cigarettes, gambling and women.

 The annual Summer holiday is soon upon them and the entire factory is closed down.
 Nellie takes Eli to a Blackpool boarding house run by landlady Mrs. Rowbottom, whose eyes light upon bachelor Eli.
 Eli though, only has eyes for the younger Freda.
 Eli's attempts to further his financial ambitions by marrying off Nellie to a colleague in the pickling business are challenged when Vernon Smallpiece is snatched from the altar by bailiffs for non-payment of his debts.